Word Family - Justice

 • Eastern Romance

-• Romanian a jura to swear
+• Romanian jura to swear

 • Albanian *gjëroj